QuadMax/ArduTracker/README.md

 ### Milestone [0.1.1]
 * New pcb design with power distribution.
   Now you could power up 3 more devices of your ground station with the pcb.
-Up to 2.5 Ampere. with 35um copper thickness or 4.5 Ampere with 70um copper thickness.
+Up to 2.5 Ampere. with 35um copper thickness.

 ### Milestone [0.1.0]